discordjs/guide/guide/sequelize/currency.md

 ## Create associations

-Next, we'll add our associations to the models.
+Next, add the associations to the models.
 Create a file named `dbObjects.js` in the base directory, next to `dbInit.js`.

 ```js
 const Sequelize = require('sequelize');